ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 These two fields, in addition to other properties from the Office 365 audit log schema such as User, Operation, and Date can tell the full story about  *which*  user shared  *what*  resource with  *whom*  and  *when*.

 There's another schema property that's important to the sharing story.
-The **EventData** property stores additional information about sharing events.
+When you export audit log search results, the **AuditData** column in the exported CSV file stores additional information about sharing events.
 For example, when a user shares a site with another user, this is accomplished by adding the target user to a SharePoint group.
-The **EventData** property captures this additional information to provide context for administrators.
+The **AuditData** column captures this additional information to provide context for administrators.

-## The SharePoint Sharing model and sharing events
+## SharePoint sharing events

+Sharing is defined by when a user (the *acting* user) wants to share a resource with another user (the *target* user).
+Sharing a resource with an external user (a user who is outside of your organization and doesn't have a guest account in your organization's Azure Active Directory) is defined by the following events, which are logged in the Office 365 audit log:

+- **SharingInvitationCreated** – A user in your organization tried to share resource (likely a site) with an external user.
+This results in an external sharing invitation being sent to the target user.
+No access to the resource is granted at this time.

+- **SharingInvitationAccepted** – The external user has accepted the sharing invitation that was sent by the acting user and now has access to the resource.

+- **AnonymousLinkCreated** – An anonymous link was created for the resource.
+Because an anonymous link can be created and then copied, it's reasonable to assume that any document with an anonymous link as being shared with a target user.

+- **AnonymousLinkUsed** – As the name implies, this event is logged when an anonymous like has been used to access a resource.

+- **SecureLinkCreated** – A user has created a "specific people link" to share a resource with a specific person.
+This target user may be someone who is external to your organization.

+- **AddedToSecureLink** – A user has been added to a specific people link.
+This target user may be someone who is external to your organization.

-Sharing is defined by three separate events: **SharingSet**, **SharingInvitationCreated**, and **SharingInvitaitonAccepted**.
+**SharingSet**, **SharingInvitationCreated**, and **SharingInvitaitonAccepted**.
 Here's the work flow for how sharing events are logged in the Office 365 audit log.

 ![Flow chart of how sharing auditing works](media/d83dd40f-919b-484f-bfd6-5dc8de31bff6.png)